InformationIntegrationGroup/cooperhewitt-lod/README.md

 cooperhewitt-lod
 ================

-Mapping of cooperhewit data to LOD using CRM
+Mapping of cooperhewitt data to LOD using CRM

+The CooperHewitt data is in https://github.com/cooperhewitt/collection